fabiangeisler/pyshotgrid/README.md

   ```python
   print(sg_project.url)  # https://example.shotgunstudio.com/detail/Project/1
   ```
-* Convert it to a regular dict, to use it in the regular `shotgun_api3`.
+* Convert it to a regular dict, to use it in Autodesks' `shotgun_api3`.
   ```python
   sg_project.to_dict()  # {"type": "Project", "id": 1}
   ```